levsero/test_embed/doc/settings.md

 **Note**: If the visitor has already started chatting, changes to the default department will not affect the department of the started chat.
 The changes to the default department will also not take effect until a page change or refresh.
 The department of the started chat will persist and be taken as the default department until a page change or refresh, even when the visitor has explicitly ended the chat.

-Offline messages will also be routed to this department.
 #### Example

 <a name="example-departments-select"></a>